evalehner/AlgoUE2019/A2/README_A2.md

 *` $githubusername-TowersOfHanoi.$suffix -n [--help]`

----

-Once you are done with implementing the above tool you should measure the runtime within your shell.
-Ensure that STDOUT is redirected to a file rather than displayed via the console (which would unnecessarily blow up runtime).
+Measure the runtime of your tool, ensuring that STDOUT is redirected to a file rather than displayed via the console (which would unnecessarily blow up runtime).
 You might employ the concept of subshells to get this done.